APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

     ![](./media/25.png)

-1. Return to the web app page, click on **Chat** and ask a question related to the **sample-layout** file.Below are the questions you can ask:
+1. Return to the web app page, click on **Chat** and ask a question related to the **sample-layout** file.
+Below are the questions you can ask:

     ```
     Give me an overview about sample layout